serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

-Fortunately, we are able to simulate kinds by using defunctionalization, which allows us to translate higher-order programs into a first-order language.
+Fortunately, we can simulate kinds by using defunctionalization, which allows us to translate higher-order programs into a first-order language.
 The main idea is to map type constructor names to their implementations.
-Using it, we are able to write a type Kind which works with `* -> *` constructors, Kind2 for `* -> * -> *`, and so on.
+With it, we can create a type Kind which works with `* -> *` constructors, Kind2 for `* -> * -> *`, and so on.

 Let's define two types: `URItoKind` and `URItoKind2`.
 They will be our identifiers for 1-arity and 2-arity types.
-And `URIS` with `URIS2` will be a present for all such types.
+And `URIS` with `URIS2` will be present for all such types.

 ```typescript
 type URItoKind<A> = {